The Sontaran Experiment: Production

 Working titles for this story included The Destructors.
 These two episodes were initially part of a six-episode arc, but Philip Hinchcliffe made the decision to split the arc into the four-part Ark in Space and this two-part story, sharing the same director and budget.
-To save money, Hinchcliffe decided that Ark would be entirely filmed in the studio and this story would be entirely filmed on location.
+To save money, Hinchcliffe decided that Ark would be entirely recorded in the studio and this story would be entirely recorded on location.
 He also settled on the Sontarans because they could re-use the Sontaran costume from The Time Warrior and therefore save the expense of designing a new alien.
 This was the first two-part serial to be broadcast since 1965's The Rescue and the last until 1982's Black Orchid.

 Although the serial was the third to feature Baker, it was actually the second shot, hence the out-of-sequence production code.
 This was only the second serial in the history of Doctor Who (the first being 1970's Spearhead from Space) to be shot entirely on location, in this case at Hound Tor on Dartmoor.
 However, unlike Spearhead from Space and the location material for other serials, the production was mounted entirely on videotape using early portable video equipment, rather than on the usual 16mm film.
 This use of location video was remarkable for the time, but technical problems are evident in the final programmes.
 This was also the first and only Doctor Who story where there were no interior scenes at all.
 During shooting, Baker broke his collarbone.
 However, because part of his costume was a large scarf, he could conceal the neck brace he had to wear following the injury.
 For action scenes, he was doubled by regular stunt performer Terry Walsh, shot from several face-concealing angles.
-The filming of both episodes was completed in a week.
+The recording of both episodes was completed in a week.

 Cast notes

 Glyn Jones, who played the astronaut Krans, wrote the First Doctor serial The Space Museum (1965); he was the only person both to act and write for Doctor Who during its original 1963-89 run.
-The Sontaran Experiment contains the last major role played by Kevin Lindsay before his death in 1975 of a heart condition.
+The Sontaran Experiment contains the last major role played by Kevin Lindsay before his death in 1975 of a heart condition, only eight weeks after the broadcast.
 He found the heavy Sontaran costume so difficult to manage that he could not leave the Hound Tor location for breaks, and also could not perform the fight scene – a stand-in, Stuart Fell, was used instead.
 Terry Walsh not only played a minor role as an astronaut, but doubled for Tom Baker in parts of episode two, after Baker broke a collarbone during filming.
 This meant that the climactic fight was performed by two stand-ins rather than the original actors.
 Most of the actors playing the GalSec astronauts were South African.
 This was specified in the casting, as the writers, Bob Baker and Dave Martin, were interested in language change and reasoned that the multi-linguistic influences on South African English might resemble future developments of the English language.